Guidelines for the Use of Psychometric Assessments with People with Disabilities (UK Edition)

 Candidates with a learning disability

-4. Interpreting test results
+4. Interpreting and using assessment results

 5. Appendix: contact details